brglackin/RepData_PeerAssessment2/PA2 - NOAA Storm Database Analysis.md

 ## Further Analysis
 During the course of this analysis, the various storm categories were considered in the format they existed in the original dataset.
 From observations of the data, there seems to be some ambiguity and duplication of the categories, as seen in the anlysis of crop damage where there are separate flood, river flood and flash flood categories.
 Similar patterns were seen for wind, heat, drought ...etc.
 Additional analysis after a cleanup of the data, with similar categories grouped together, could prove informative.

-In addition, analysis could be performed whereby fatalities and injuries are grouped together to obtain a single health dmaage score, and likewise for a grouping of crop and property damages to obtain a single economic damage score.
+In addition, analysis could be performed whereby fatalities and injuries are grouped together to obtain a single health damage score, and likewise for a grouping of crop and property damages to obtain a single economic damage score.